XiaoxiaoWang87/xgboost_mono_test/tutorial.md

     ax.legend(handles, labels, loc = 'best', fontsize = 12)
 ```

 Here I wrote a helper function `partial_dependency` to calculate the variable dependency or partial dependency for an arbitrary model.
-The partial dependency [2] describes that with other variables fixed, how the average response depends on a predictor.
+The partial dependency [2] describes that when other variables fixed, how the average response depends on a predictor.

 Without any monotonicity constraint, the relationship between the median income and median house value looks like this: